PNLFC/BridgitChallenge/README.md

 1. Fork the repository if you have a GitHub account.

-2. Clone the repository to your dev environment.
+2. Clone the repository to your dev environment or download it as a zip.

 3. Install the required dependencies.